davetam88/Nation-Park-Note-App-API/README.md

 # Project Summary:

 This project converts the data store for <b>National Park Note APP</b> [Memory Store Version](https://github.com/davetam88/National-Park-Note-App) into a set of API endpoints with PostgreSQL as the database engine.
-These endpoints were used extensively by the  <b>National Park Note APP - Client</b> [Database Version](https://github.com/davetam88/Nation-Park-Note-App-Client).
-This API endpoint server is then deployed and hosted by [Heroku](https://heroku.com).
+These endpoints were used extensively by the  <b>National Park Note APP - Client</b> [Database Version](https://github.com/davetam88/Nation-Park-Note-App-Client), an online version of this client app hosted by [Vercel](https://vercel.com) can be launch [here](https://national-park-note-app-client.vercel.app/).
+This API endpoint server was deployed onliine and is hosted by [Heroku](https://heroku.com).

 # Project Links
 - [GitHub Code Link - Database Version - Server](https://github.com/davetam88/Nation-Park-Note-App-Server)